JerryShah3/DigitalEvidenceWalker/README.md

 8. Checking Disk Space <br>
 </i></h6><br>

 The tool has been developed using shell script because it allows us to program commands in chains and have the system execute them as a scripted event, just like batch files.
-They also allow for far more useful functions, such as command substitution.
+They also allow far more useful functions, such as command substitution.
 <br><br>
 <b>Tools and Technologies :</b>
 <br><br>
 I have used many pre-installed commands of kali linux which makes it easy to use.
-As kali linux is mainly used for Penetration Testing and Digital Forensics, this tool is compatible with many Debian Systems.
+As kali linux is mainly used for Penetration Testing and Digital Forensics, this tool is compatible with many Debian Flavours.
 There are many things that I have added/downloaded manually which helps in digital forensics investigation, thus making it easy for investigators.
 <br><br>
 <b>Downloaded/Added Technologies :</b>
 <br>